leeping-ng/Autoscaling-CV-Inference/README.md

 Request timeout errors are not encountered as by default, App Engine Standard with automatic scaling has a [10 min timeout](https://cloud.google.com/appengine/docs/standard/python3/how-instances-are-managed#timeout), and Cloud Run has a [5 min timeout](https://cloud.google.com/run/docs/configuring/request-timeout).
 The plots in the subsequent sections show that the response times do not come anywhere close to these timeout limits.

+Lastly, it is important to **wait for the instances to shut down before starting a new experiment**, so that each experiment begins with an equal number of new instances.
+For App Engine and Cloud Run, it takes approximately 15 minutes of inactivity for the idle instances to start shutting down.

 ## Google App Engine Results

 App Engine Standard Environment has a [default timeout of 10 minutes](https://cloud.google.com/build/docs/deploying-builds/deploy-appengine#:~:text=This%20is%20required%20because%20Cloud,than%2010%20minutes%20to%20complete.) for builds and deployments, and this was exceeded when PeekingDuck was included as a dependency as heavy sub-dependencies such as TensorFlow and Pytorch had to be installed.